ruby-grape/grape/README.md

 When you add a route for a resource, a route for the `OPTIONS` method will also be added.
 The response to an OPTIONS request will include an "Allow" header listing the supported methods.
-If the resource has `before` callbacks they will be executed, but no other callbacks will run.
+If the resource has `before` and `after` callbacks they will be executed, but no other callbacks will run.

 ```ruby